-Basically, the pixels seen by the camera are translated and sent to the tongue array – or the lollipop, as patients call it – which then provides electro-tactile stimulation on the surface of the tongue.
+Basically, the pixels seen by the camera are translated and sent to the tongue array.
+Or the lollipop, as patients call it.
+It then provides electro-tactile stimulation on the surface of the tongue.
 You could say that it gently vibrates.

 “Users feel moving bubble-like patterns on their tongue which they learn to interpret as the shape, size, location, and motion of objects in their environment,” the company reveals on its website.

-Black pixels lead to no stimulation, whereas white pixels lead to a strong shock and gray levels provoke medium levels stimulation.
-The level of stimulation can be adjusted with the remote control, which can also zoom and change the contrast.
+Black pixels lead to no stimulation, whereas white pixels lead to a strong shock.
+Finally, gray levels provoke medium levels stimulation.
+Users can adjust the level of stimulation with the remote control.
+The remote can also zoom and change the contrast.

 The tongue display unit comes with two reusable lithium batteries with charger.
 The system can run up to three hours on a single charge.

 BrainPort V100 is the first vision aid model – and currently the only one – of the company on the market.
 It received approval for consumer use in 2015, after almost twenty years of research.
-At that time, the price of the device was $10,000 but it has now dropped to $7,995, we can learn on WisconsinAcademy.org.
+At that time, the price of the device was $10,000 but it has now dropped to $7,995.
+Visit WisconsinAcademy.org for more information.

-A 10-hour training is required before patients can use the device on their own.
+Patients will have to complete a 10-hour training before they can use the device on their own.
 Over the course of three days, several one-on-one sessions will teach candidates how to interpret the sensory information displayed to them through the lollipop.

 According to the Middleton-headquartered company, it only takes a few hours for users to be capable of interpreting spatial information and pointing to different shapes.
-Once the training is completed, they can identify familiar objects and avoid obstacles.
+Once they completed the training, they can identify familiar objects and avoid obstacles.